kclimb/asl-scripts/README.md

 ## Secret of the Scarlet Hand

 Last Status Update 2/26/2019:
 Available in LiveSplit.

 Development complete.
 Message me or write an issue about bugs/requests.

+## The Haunted Carousel

+Last Status Update 11/11/2019:
+Available in LiveSplit.

+Development complete.
+Message me or write an issue about bugs/requests.